 The buses run both from Sapporo bus station and Otaru bus station, next to their respective train stations.
 They leave at 08:10 from both bus stations.
 If you have a choice between the two, I’d recommend making your way to Otaru, as it’s the closer of the two to Kiroro.

 However, they have one big disadvantage – the buses only run on holidays and weekends.
 They run daily over the New Year Period, and Saturdays, Sundays and public holidays.
-Check this page for dates.
+Check the above link for dates.
 If the Chuo bus is running, I recommend you take this service.
 If not, you can use the (much more expensive) Hokkaido Access Network from Sapporo otherwise.

 From Otaru, a ticket costs 930JPY each way, and 1540JPY from Sapporo.
 Buy a ticket at vending machines at the bus station, or you can use your Kitaca card.